michelleshum19/ECON390_Data_Analysis_Presentation/README.md

 Final Grade: 80%

 ## Overview
-This project analyzes, using R and R studio, whether purchasing a home for the purposes of renting out is generally profitable.
+This project analyzes (using R and R studio) whether purchasing a home for the purposes of renting out is generally profitable.
 By performing a regression analysis on variables such as mortgage rates, median house price, and rent yield, we explore how these factors influence the number of units sold.

 ## Key Findings
 - Rental prices and median house prices are significant predictors of the number of units sold.